xiaoyazz/remember-me/README.md

 - Created meaningful features like “Faces I Love” and emergency assistance that address real problems

 ## 📚 What we learned
--We feel one of the biggest lessons we learned as a team was not to bite off more then we can chew, we feel if we kept our scope much smaller we would have been able to deliver an even better project.
+- We feel one of the biggest lessons we learned as a team was not to bite off more then we can chew, we feel if we kept our scope much smaller we would have been able to deliver an even better project.
 However we suffered from scope creep and wanted to do so much all at once which lead to a lot of features not being fully developed or polished out

 ## 🔮 What's next for Remember Me
 - If we have time as a team i would really like to go back and retrain the ML algorithm so it can be more accurate, as well as fully fleshing out all the features